 The terminology for these categories is C1, C2, C3, C4 and C5.

-Only C1 and C2 need a blue and white judogi to compete.

-For C3, C4 and C5 it is optional to compete in the blue judogi.
-Instead, white or blue belts will be worn with the white Judogi.
-Blue and white belts will be provided by the athletes to wear on the day of competition.
+For all Adaptive Judo categories only White Judogis will be required.
+Coloured belts will be provided by the athletes to wear on the day of competition.

-All NL Judoka are permitted to compete against mainstream Judoka and/or other NL categories under NL rules as a “friendly match” status.
+All Adaptive Judo Judoka are permitted to compete against mainstream Judoka and/or other Adaptive Judo categories under Adaptive Judo rules as a “friendly match” status.

-This rule will only apply with the consent of coach, parent (or carer) and tournament official.
+This rule will only apply with the consent of coach, parent (or carer) and the National Sporting Director.

-NL Judoka who are eligible to compete at National Championships will do so at the same age and grade as mainstream competitors under JA regulations.
+Adaptive Judo Judoka who are eligible to compete at National Championships will do so at the same age and grade as mainstream competitors under JA regulations.

 The minimum grade to compete in non-mainstream competition is Yellow/Orange belt.